HL7/davinci-crd/input/pagecontent/cards.md

 <div class="added-content" markdown="1">
 When a *coverage-information* response type indicates that additional clinical documentation is needed and the CRD client supports DTR, CRD clients **SHALL** ensure that clinical users have an opportunity to launch their DTR solution as part of the current workflow.
 Where a *coverage-information* response indicates that additional administrative documentation is needed, CRD clients **SHOULD** allow clinical users to have an opportunity to launch their DTR solution, but **SHOULD** make it clear that the information to be captured is non-clinical.

 NOTE: Launching DTR does not necessarily mean launching a SMART on FHIR application.
-Some CRD clients might incorporate DTR client functionality natively rather than using an app.</div>
+Some CRD clients might incorporate DTR client functionality natively rather than using an app.

+When invoking CRD, there may be situations where 'needed' information is not available.
+For example, the date of birth might be 'unknown' and there might only be a subscriber id but not a member id.
+Alternatively, the payer may not be able to find a member with the specified identifier.
+In such situations, this is NOT considered an error with the CDS Hook invocation.
+A successful response with a coverage-information system action is still necessary.

+The CRD service **SHOULD** either prompt for the additional needed information using DTR or return a coverage-information extension indicating that the patient is not covered with a reason indicating the issue (e.g. the member could not be found/resolved).</div>

 If the payer does not support DTR for the type of information needed, the CRD service **MAY** provide a 'link' or 'information' card pointing to the forms or portal to use to capture the additional information.
 The link **SHOULD NOT** require user authentication (i.e., no log-on needed) when accessing downloadable forms.
 For portal links, it is preferred if a separate logon is not needed (e.g., with temporary/high-entropy links).
 Forms downloaded from provided links can then be submitted as part of the prior authorization (e.g., PAS), claim submission, etc. based on the identified documentation purpose.